lxgr-linux/pokete/wiki.md

 - Attack points: 5

 ### Fire ball
-Casts a fireball at the enemy
+Casts a fireball at the enemy.

 - Type: [Fire](#types)
 - Minimum Level: 25